 And with Jacksonville being ranked as the second-best city in the nation for new small businesses in 2015, innovative chefs and restaurant owners have chosen the First Coast area as their home.

-With a little help from Jacksonville Magazine’s “Top 50 Restaurants in 2015” list, we’ve pulled together a list of a few favorite First Coast hip dining options so you can savor good food any time of the year, without the kitchen mess:
+We've pulled together a list of awesome First Coast dining so you can savor good food any time of the year, without the kitchen mess:

 Nona Blue | A Modern Tavern - Nona Blue serves fine American cuisine in Ponte Vedra Beach.
 Known for a variety of "shareables" on the menu, the restaurant aims to create a comfortable and social dining experience.
 Nona Blue also serves a variety of tap beers and signature cocktails.